 Africa has an opportunity to become a global leader in responsible methane management.
-The continent can avoid the pitfalls experienced by more developed countries and chart a course that aligns economic development with environmental stewardship.
+The continent can avoid the pitfalls experienced by more developed countries and chart a course that aligns economic development with environmental protection.
 The examples of Ghana and Nigeria demonstrate that meaningful progress is possible, even in the face of limited resources.
-With support from international partners such as CATF and The Lemelson Foundation, organizations like OSS are ready to help replicate and expand these successes.
+With support from international partners such as CATF and The Lemelson Foundation, organizations like the OSS are ready to help replicate and expand these successes.

-We encourage governments, regulators, and industry stakeholders across North Africa to seize this opportunity.
+We encourage governments, regulators, and industry stakeholders across Africa to seize this opportunity.
 Methane mitigation is not just an environmental obligation.
 It is a path to a more prosperous, resilient, and competitive oil and gas sector.
-As countries like Tunisia begin to explore the next phase of energy development, now is the time to invest in policies and practices that will yield long-term benefits.
+Now is the time to invest in policies and practices that will yield long-term benefits.
 With the right vision and partnerships, Africa can turn methane from a threat into a tool for sustainable growth.
 By institutionalizing methane regulation through inclusive, evidence-based policies, Africa can become a global model of environmentally responsible energy development-driven by African leadership and regional cooperation.